sunfishcode/wasm-reference-manual/WebAssembly.md

 They may be losslessly translated to [text form] for readability.

 WebAssembly code must be validated before it can be instantiated and executed.
-WebAssembly is designed to allow validation to be performed in a single linear pass through a WebAssembly module.
-[Loops are explicitly identified](#loop), and decoders can be sure that program state is consistent at all control flow merge points within a function without having to see the entire function body first.
+WebAssembly is designed to allow decoding and validation to be performed in a single linear pass through a WebAssembly module, and to enable many parts of decoding and validation to be performed concurrently.
+For example, [loops are explicitly identified](#loop), and decoders can be sure that program state is consistent at all control flow merge points within a function without having to see the entire function body first.

 A WebAssembly module can be [*instantiated*] to produce a WebAssembly instance, which contains all the data structures required by the module's code for